ministryofjustice/cloud-platform-terraform-elasticache-cluster/example/README.md

-# Example AWS ElastiCache Cluster creation
+# Example AWS ElastiCache Cluster configuration

 The configuration in this directory creates an example AWS Redis ElastiCache Cluster Replication Group.